fdelacruz/routes_controller_exercise/README.md

 HTTP verb used in this request:
-URL:
+URL: /users
-Controller Name:
+Controller Name: UsersController
-Controller Action:
+Controller Action: index
-View File Name:
+View File Name: users/index.html.erb
-Layout File Name:
+Layout File Name: application
-Response code of the request:
+Response code of the request: 200

 You should also notice a new line or two that we didn't see before, what is it (copy and paste, hint: after User Load) ?

+SELECT "users".* FROM "users"

 Why do you think this line is there?

+It is the SQL query.